Why the Manhattan District Attorney Let Harvey Weinstein Walk

 Because the optics of the Weinstein and Trump non-prosecutions aren’t positive for Vance, there seems to be a campaign afoot, largely by lawyers who have worked with him, to defend him as a “very ethical man.”
 And in a sign that he’s contrite about the perception that he’s letting the powerful off the hook, Vance may “rethink” the practice of receiving campaign donations from criminal defense lawyers — a course of action that Preet Bharara, who has never been elected to anything, seems to endorse.
 (Maybe the best option would be to eliminate the practice of electing prosecutors altogether — as with judicial elections, the United States remains woefully exceptional in retaining it.)
 While forswearing such donations would the responsible thing to do, it’s unlikely that they were the deciding factor in Weinstein’s case.

-In the end, Vance’s choice to go easy on Weinstein may have been less about favoring him, and more about fearing going up a against a well-pocketed defendant in what could have been the biggest sex-crime prosecution of his career.
+In the end, Vance’s choice to go easy on Weinstein may have been less about favoring him, and more about fearing going up a against a deep-pocketed defendant in what could have been the biggest sex-crime prosecution of his career.
 Harvard law professor Jeannie Suk Gersen astutely pointed out that, early in his tenure as Manhattan’s district attorney, Vance badly botched the case against Frenchman Dominique Strauss-Kahn, the International Monetary Fund leader who stood accused of sexually assaulting a hotel maid.
 There, as in the Weinstein case, a conviction may have turned on the credibility of the victim — which may explain why Vance arguably erred on the side of self-preservation and avoiding embarrassment than seeking justice.

 Even with a smoking-gun tape staring him in the face, the prospect of yet another botched case in the headlines may have been simply too daunting for Vance.